openedx/edx-documentation/en_us/shared/students/SFD_mathformatting.rst

 For some math, science, and other problems, you'll enter a numerical or math expression, such as a formula, into a response field.
-You enter your response as plain text, and the edX system then converts your text into numbers and symbols that appear below the response field:
+You enter your response as plain text, and the edX system then converts your text into numbers and symbols that appear below the response field.

 .. image:: ../../shared/students/Images/Math5.png
  :width: 150